rust-cli/confy/README.md

 ## License

 This work is triple-licensed under MIT, MIT/X11, or the Apache 2.0 (or any later version).
-You can choose between one of them if you use this work.
+You may choose any one of these three licenses if you use this work.

 `SPDX-License-Identifier: MIT OR X11 OR Apache-2.0+`